wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'summoning demons of undeath',
     'creepingly following people',
     'stealing shiny objects',
   ];
+  gen_data['desertgiantculture'] = [
+    'who know secret desert paths',
+    'who shepherd massive herds of sheep',
+    'Eunuchs of the Sultan',
+    'from the village hidden in the dunes',
+    'who grow a rare spice',
+    'raiders',
+  ];
+   gen_data['desertgiantproblem'] = [
+    'in the remnants of their petrified civilisation', 'led by flightless bird riders',
+    'atop their giant tortoise-city',
+    'under the influence of a powerful drug', 'controlling sandstorms',
+    'fleeing Purple Wurms',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>